wavemaker/docs/learn/on-premise/wme-prerequisites.md

 ### WME Setup Artifacts

+WaveMaker will share required artifacts(installer files/Images) to do the setup.

 - There are two ways to do the setup.
-    - Operating System Pre-Installed
+    - Operating System Pre-Installed.
         You can come up with machines with Operating system pre installed and install Prerequisite(optional).
         Then use our installer to setup WME.
-    - Use WaveMaker Images(OVA/VHD/AMI)
+    - Use WaveMaker Machine Images(OVA/VHD/AMI).
         Backed with Operating System, prerequisite, Installer.
         Launch machines from hyperviors or cloud consoles.